vtArray< E > Class Template Reference

 // Overrides DestructItems to call constructors

-inline void MyArray::DestructItems(unsigned int first, unsigned int last)
+inline void MyArray::DestructItems(uint first, uint last)

 {

-for (unsigned int i = first; i <= last; ++i)
+for (uint i = first; i <= last; ++i)

 delete GetAt(i);